 A wrongful death claim for medical malpractice in Florida is restricted to two years, as well, from the time when the accident was discovered or occurred.

 Florida also has a statute of repurpose.
-This states that injured patients have four years after the incident to file a lawsuit against a medical or healthcare provider.
+This states that injured patients have two years after the incident to file a lawsuit against a medical or healthcare provider.

 There are some exceptions to the statutes and are determined on a case-by-case basis.
 They include: